seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 But at this instant he is sick my lord,
 Of a strange fever.
 Upon his mere request,
 Being come to knowledge that there was complaint
-Intended ’gainst Lord Angelo, came I hither,
+Intended 'gainst Lord Angelo, came I hither,
 To speak, as from his mouth, what he doth know
 Is true and false; and what he with his oath
 And all probation will make up full clear,
-Whensoever he’s convented.
+Whensoever he's convented.
 First, for this woman.
 To justify this worthy nobleman,
 So vulgarly and personally accused,
 Her shall you hear disproved to her eyes,
 Till she herself confess it.

 **DUKE VINCENTIO**
-Good friar, let’s hear it.
+Good friar, let's hear it.

 *ISABELLA is carried off guarded; and MARIANA comes forward*

 Do you not smile at this, Lord Angelo?
 O heaven, the vanity of wretched fools!
 Give us some seats.
 Come, cousin Angelo;
-In this I’ll be impartial; be you judge
+In this I'll be impartial; be you judge
 Of your own cause.
 Is this the witness, friar?
 First, let her show her face, and after speak.